Indo-Greek Kingdom: Religion

 In addition to the worship of the Classical pantheon of the Greek deities found on their coins (Zeus, Herakles, Athena, Apollo...), the Indo-Greeks were involved with local faiths, particularly with Buddhism, but also with Hinduism and Zoroastrianism.

 Interactions with Buddhism

 Chandragupta Maurya, the founder of the Mauryan Empire, conquered the Greek satraps left by Alexander, which belonged to Seleucus I Nicator of the Seleucid Empire.
 The Mauryan Emperor Ashoka would then establish the largest empire in the Indian Subcontinent through an aggressive expansion.
 Ashoka converted to Buddhism following the destructive Kalinga War, abandoning further conquests in favor of humanitarian reforms.
 Ashoka erected the Edicts of Ashoka to spread Buddhism and the 'Law of Piety' throughout his dominion.
 In one of his edicts, Ashoka claims to have converted his Greek population along with others to Buddhism.

 The last Mauryan Emperor Brihadratha was assassinated by Pushyamitra Shunga, the former senapati or "army lord" of the Mauryan Empire and founder of the Shunga Empire.
-Pushyamitra is alleged to have persecuted Buddhism in favor of brahmanism, likely in attempt to further remove the legacy of the Mauryan Empire.
+Pushyamitra is alleged to have persecuted Buddhism in favor of Hinduism, likely in attempt to further remove the legacy of the Mauryan Empire.